xXenvy/zcached.py/readme.md

 > [!IMPORTANT]
 > **Library requires python version 3.8 or newer.** (Older also should work, but untested).

 Before installing zcached.py, ensure that you have the zcached server.
-Instructions for installing the server can be found [here](https://github.com/sectasy0/zcached).
+Instructions for installing and running the server can be found [here](https://github.com/sectasy0/zcached).

-Once the zcached server is installed, you can proceed to install zcached.py using pip:
+Once the zcached server is ready to use, you can proceed to install zcached.py using pip:
 ```shell
 pip install -U zcached.py
 ```